 Check out the MU-MIMO video

 The digital workplace puts crushing demands on campus networks.
 Wireless is driving performance boosts with 802.11ac Wave 2, but now the wired network needs to help alleviate the strain.
 HPE Smart Rate saves the day by providing speed and power while using existing cabling, saving time and money.

 Why Aruba 802.11ac Wave 2?

 Our latest 802.11ac Wave 2 APs are a cut above the competition.
-The 310, 320, and 330 series are powered by ClientMatch technology — making sure all devices have the fastest connection at all times and Multi-User MIMO capable devices can actually make use of the technology.
-They come with a Bluetooth Low Energy (BLE) beacon installed to help remotely manage battery-powered Aruba Beacons.
+The 300, 310, 320, and 330 series are powered by ClientMatch technology — making sure all devices have the fastest connection at all times and multi-user MIMO capable devices can actually make use of the technology.
+They come with an integrated Bluetooth Low Energy (BLE) radio for asset tracking and to remotely manage battery-powered Aruba Beacons.

 Meet the Wave 2 family